-Mrs. Shruti Poddar, Company Secretary was the Compliance Officer of the Company and acts as Secretary to Committee.
+Ms. Manisha Khandelwal, Company Secretary is the Compliance Officer of the Company and acts as secretary to Committee.

-There were 5 meetings of the Audit Committee held during the Financial Year ended 31st March, 2025 on 29th May, 2024, 3rd August, 2024, 12th August, 2024, 13th November, 2024 and 16th January, 2025 respectively.
+There were 5 (five) meetings of the Audit Committee held during the Financial Year ended 31st March, 2025 on 29th May, 2024, 13th August, 2024, 30th August, 2024, 14th November, 2024 and 7th February, 2025 respectively.

-S. No. Name of the Director Number of Audit Committee Meetings attended during the Financial Year ended 31 st March, 2025
+S. No. Name of the Director Number of Audit Committee Meetings attended during the Financial Year ended 31st March, 2025

-1. Ms. Ritu Agarwal 5
+1. Mr. Vidhu Bhushan Verma 2

-2. Mr. Vidhu Bhushan Verma 5
+2. Ms. Ritu Agarwal 5

-3. Ms. Pooja Kalanouria 5
+3. Mr. Mahesh Kumar Kejriwal 5

 4. Mr. Jitendra Kumar Goyal 5

-The Representative of Internal Auditors and Statutory Auditors also attended the Audit Committee Meetings.
+The Internal Auditors and the representative of the Statutory Auditors also attended the Audit Committee Meetings.
 The Internal Audit Report is directly placed to the Board Committee.

-The Chairman of Audit Committee was present at the Annual General Meeting held on 12th September, 2024.
+The Chairman of Audit Committee was present at the Annual General Meeting held on 27th September, 2024.
 The minutes of Audit Committee Meetings are placed in the Board for noting.